Rackhamn/iot_arch_project1/README.md

 ### Basic Architecture Idea:
 A main server with a database + user website.
 A Mesh network of pico connected active RFID tags.
+It should configure itself and choose one as Master (that interacts with the server and runs commands)
 A set of passive RFID tags read by the mesh network.
 A Reader/Writer pair for RFID tags.